Trinidad and Tobago entry requirements for Brazil passport holders

 Hotel booking or host invitation

-Officers may ask where you are staying.
-A hotel confirmation or a letter from your host with their address and contact number is enough.Recommended
+Officers may ask where you are staying, especially if you arrive without a return ticket.
+A hotel confirmation or a letter from your host with their address and phone number covers this.Recommended

 Proof of funds